Volleyball Coaching Styles

 Your new volleyball season is beginning.
-Your players have been chosen by technical skills,

-analogy in tactical/position aspects, and speed, but not personality.
-You have prepared practice plans,
+Your players have been chosen by technical skills, analogy in tactical/position aspects, and speed, but not personality.

-and what the real reason that you want to coach that group of players.
+Before you approach your players, you must be prepared to identify who you are, and what the real reason that you want to coach that group of players.

-styles.
-Verify which one fits your personality, and the personality
+The following are three basic youth volleyball coaching styles.
+Verify which one fits your personality, and the personality of your team.

 Command Coach